Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Patches reconstructed from point clouds and their error analysis

+Note that though the definition of filling distance involves the knowledge of $\Gamma$, we only need a magnitude estimate of it for the convergence analysis.
+This could be achievable without knowing $\Gamma$; instead, we may use the largest distance of neighbouring points in $\Sigma$, which is close to $2h_s$, to have such a bound.

-\end{definition} The refined mesh is denoted as $\tilde{\Omega}_h$.
-Then, for each nodal point of $\tilde{\Omega}_h$, we find its $k$-nearest neighbors ($k\ge 3$) in point cloud $\Sigma$ to fit a hyperplane and project the nodal point to the hyperplane to get a new nodal point.
-Finally, the reference mesh $\Omega_h$ can be obtained by connecting all the new node points.
-The connections are the same as those in $\tilde{\Omega}_h$.
-It is easy to check that the reference mesh has the property that
+The refined mesh is denoted as $\tilde{\Omega}_h$.
+Subsequently, for each vertex of $\tilde{\Omega}_h$, we identify its $k$-nearest neighbors ($k\ge 3$) in the point cloud $\Sigma$ to fit a hyperplane.
+The vertex is then projected onto the hyperplane to obtain a new vertex.
+Finally, connecting all the new vertices yields the reference mesh $\Omega_h$, maintaining the same connections as those in $\tilde{\Omega}_h$.
+It can be easily verified that $\Omega_h$ possesses the property: